-Online: Click on ‘Volunteer or Donate'.
+Online: Click on ‘Volunteer or Donate.’
 This will take you to a web form page.
 Complete each field and then click the ‘Submit’ button.
 An email is generated to the VA Voluntary Service Program Manager in your area.
-Once the email is received, someone from the local VA will contact you, either by phone or email.your choice, to provide you with further information and to possibly set up an appointment for an interview.
+Once the email is received, someone from the local VA will contact you to provide you with further information and to possibly set up an appointment for an interview.

-In person: Contact your local VA Medical Center’s Voluntary Service Office (click here for VA directory).
+In person: Contact your local VA Medical Center’s Voluntary Service Office.
 Tell them of your interest in volunteering.
 An appointment will be scheduled for you to come in to tour the facility and learn more about the many ways to serve America’s heroes.
 Return to Top

 Depending on the volunteer assignment you may need to go through at least a minimum background check.
 This may be as simple as a fingerprint check or as detailed as a full background check.
 Your volunteer assignment will determine the extent of the process.
 Again, our primary responsibility is the safety of our Veterans.
 Please call your local VAVS program office for further information.
 Return to Top

 VAVS encourages family volunteering.
 Contact your local VAVS Program Manager to discuss potential projects for your family and friends.
 Return to Top

-Simply stated, no. VAVS volunteers are to supplement to the work of VA paid staff, in order to better serve our Veterans.
+Simply stated, no. VAVS volunteers are to augment and support the work of VA paid staff, in order to better serve our Veterans.
 However, being a volunteer looks great on a resume.
-Plus, you'll get much needed, 'real-world' experience by volunteering on a regular basis.
 Return to Top

-Pets who visit patients in a medical setting are required to be certified by through an official pet therapy certification program.
-Your sweet Lab may be very docile and loving, but a strange surrounding such as a hospital with all the activity and unique smells could cause him to behave erratically.
+Pets who visit patients in a medical setting are required to be certified by an official pet therapy certification program.
+Your pet may be very docile and loving, but a strange surrounding such as a hospital with all the activity and unique smells could cause it to behave erratically.
 Please call your local VAVS program office for further information.
 Return to Top